 There are a few memorable things.
 I received a letter from Tracey Edmonds, when she was married to singer and producer Baby Face.
 I can’t quite remember what she was responding to or what the letter said, but it was exciting to receive it on that fancy letterhead.

 Singer and actress Queen Latifah had a daytime show years ago, and the show either asked for artists to submit music for performance consideration, or I submitted it on my own.
 One day, the show called but I was not at home.
 The producer left a voicemail saying that they had listened to my music and thought I had talent.
 I was too thrilled!
-Unfortunately, the show was cancelled.
+Unfortunately, the show was canceled.

 And last was winning the DC Commission on the Arts & Humanities Artist Fellowship.
 That was huge!